Nadiinz/HIV-risk-analysis/README.md

 * A breakdown of cases by country.
 * Visualizations such as graphs and charts to represent numbers with location effectively.

+I have added images to provide better understanding of this project.